Irfan Khoosat

 He is famous for his comic role as Havaldar Karamdad in the TV series Andhera Ujala (1984–1985) in which he portrayed a simpleton and a blabbermouth character of a low-ranked policeman.

 He is also well-known as a stage comedian.

 Early and personal life

 Irfan Khoosat was born in Okara, Punjab.

 His father Sultan Khoosat, who died when Irfan was nine, was a painter, a former employee of Radio Pakistan and himself an actor and comedian.
 His maternal grandfather Mughal Basheer was also an actor, appearing in the 1962 Urdu-language film Chiragh Jalta Raha.

-He has been married three times including, Zahida Butt a PTV newscaster and has nine children, including notable film and TV director and actor Sarmad Khoosat and Kanwal Khoosat, who's also a director, screenwriter and actress.
+He has been married three times, including to Zahida Butt, a PTV newscaster, and has nine children, including notable film and TV director and actor Sarmad Khoosat and Kanwal Khoosat, who's also a director, screenwriter and actress.
 His first wife Zahida Butt died in 2002.

 Early career

 Irfan Khoosat got his first breakthrough as a child artist with Radio Pakistan, when he replaced an actor for the show Ultay Pultay.